AfricasTalkingLtd/africastalking-devresources/at-JuneDocsChallenge/README.md

-# 📝 Africa's Talking Documentation Challenge - June 2025
+# 📝 Africa's Talking Documentation Challenge - June - July 2025

 Welcome to the **Africa's Talking Documentation Challenge!** This is a month-long open challenge inviting developers from across Africa (and beyond!) to contribute to improving the documentation for Africa's Talking SDKs, APIs, and platform usage.
 Whether you’re a seasoned contributor or a first-time documenter, this is your chance to build in public, improve developer experience, and get recognized.